 Standing on the ramparts of the fort, you can get a good view of Melaka's skyline, though the vista is partially obscured by trees and a huge water tower which has been built right next door.
 At sunset you can enjoy the sun setting over the Straits of Melaka.

 Admission is FREE.

-The location is marked on the map on the Top Melaka Attractions page.
+The location is marked on this map.